-Check out this short video outlining some of what the SCRD's FireSmart program can do to help you.
+Check out this short video below outlining some of what the Sunshine Coast Regional District’s (SCRD) FireSmart program can do to help you.

 FireSmart is a national program designed to reduce interface fire risk to communities.
 In BC, the FireSmart program is administered by the Wildfire Management Branch of the Ministry of Forests, Lands and Natural Resource Operations and Rural Development.

-In 2021, the SCRD was a successful recipient of a funding grant from the Union of BC Municipalities' Community Resiliency Fund to spend on a region-wide wildfire threat mitigation and education campaign.
+The SCRD receives a funding grant from the Union of BC Municipalities’ Community Resiliency Fund to support a region-wide wildfire threat mitigation and education campaign.

-The grant will be largely spent on local projects through the promotion of FireSmart principles, which include: conducting hazard assessments of homes and properties, offering advice on ways to reduce fire risks, and considering FireSmart standards when developing properties to reduce flammability.
+The grant is spent on local projects through the promotion of FireSmart principles, which include: conducting hazard assessments of homes and properties, offering advice on ways to reduce fire risks, and considering FireSmart standards when developing properties to reduce flammability.